BerkeleyAutomation/gqcnn/docs/source/tutorials/training.rst

 Dataset Splits
 ++++++++++++++
-The DeepOptimizer class randomly samples a new training-validation split every time a new model is trained.
+The SGDOptimizer class randomly samples a new training-validation split every time a new model is trained.
 This help to prevent overfitting.

 There are three options for choosing the dataset splits which can be configured by changing the `data_split_mode` parameter of the training configuration file: